skenney4444-max/PyQuake/README.md

 ### English (orginal):
-# PyTremor - terminal EEW
+# PyQuake - terminal EEW
 PyTremor is a prototype Earthquake Early Warning (EEW) monitoring tool that listens to various real-time EEW data sources using WebSocket connections.
 It provides detailed earthquake alerts for multiple regions, including Japan, China, and other parts of Asia.
 This is an early-stage project and is not yet production-ready.
 Feedback and contributions are highly encouraged to improve the system.